 Flaxseed

-1 tablespoon ground flaxseed (whisked up with 3 tablespoon water) = 1 egg
+1 tbsp ground flaxseed (whisked up with 3 tbsp water) = 1 egg

 Flaxseed must be ground before it is effective.
 Once ground, you add to water or a liquid, leave to soak for 5 minutes, and you will be rewarded with a glutinous paste that helps bind ingredients together.
 Because flax seeds continue to absorb moisture during the cooking process, they will not offer the lightness of other egg replacers.